-Almost all patients who have had this procedure will notice re-loosening of the skin over time.
+Almost all patients who have this procedure will notice re-loosening of the skin over time.
 This occurs due to the body's inherent response to stretch.
 Patients who have lost massive amounts of weight are prone to this phenomenon.
-No matter how tight the surgeon makes your skin at the time of surgery, it will re-loosen with time to a certain degree.
-Everyone loosens to a different degree.
+No matter how tight the surgeon makes your skin at the time of surgery, it will reloosen to a certain degree with time.
+Each person's skin loosens to a different degree.